Quick start

 To provide locales other than English (default locale), you have 2 options that you can go with.
 If you only use English, there is nothing to do (you can still change some of the texts in the grid via option 1.)

-1. Using Custom Locale, that is when you use only 1 locale (other thank English)... this is a new feature starting from version 2.10.0 and up.
+1. Using [Custom Locale](/aurelia-slickgrid/localization/localization-with-custom-locales.md), that is when you use a **single locale** (other than English)...

 2. Using [Localization with I18N](/aurelia-slickgrid/localization/localization.md), that is when you want to use multiple locales dynamically.